ZevEisenberg/swift-style-guide/README.md

 ### Empty lines

-* `// MARK: -` sections should have 2 empty lines preceding their declaration.
-* Use empty lines sparingly to separate code where it improves readability.
+* Use single empty lines sparingly to separate code where it improves readability.
+* `// MARK: -` sections should have 2 empty lines above their declaration.
-* When declaring `Classes`, `Structs`, `Enums` and `Protocols` in global scope, separate them from other code by 2 empty lines.
+* When declaring `classes`, `structs`, `enums`, `protocols` and `extensions` in global scope, separate them from other code by 2 empty lines.

+### Extensions

+* Use extensions when adopting protocols.

 ```swift
 protocol SomeProtocol {